dougbutner/web-4/README.md

 Time tokens may be offered or directly distributed to users' wallets periodically.
 They work by hashing a unique personal identifier (address) with a time identifier, **linking each token to a person and a span of time**.

 These tokens provide the user with a function or action.
-The action burns the token, which may cause some change in the state of a system, minting of another token, or any other action.
+The action burns the token, which may cause some change in the state of a system, such as minting another token, registering a vote, or any other action.

 ## The Gears of Time Tokens